roberthobblebottom/aiap15-Ng-Guangren-Ryan-680H/README.md

 Metrics are also saved after the analysis for analysis later with proper metrics names, classifiers names and datetime all in the name for easier distinction between them. `optimization_trace_single_method_plotly()` can plot the accuracy over iterations to see said trends.

 `ax_optimise()` is central to bayesian optimisation.`StratifiedKFold` is used because as seen in a bar plot of labels in `eda.ipynb`, the dataset is highly imbalanced. `StratifiedKFold` helps to prevent data leakage.
+This 3 way cross validation helps in to prevent my model to underestimate and over estimate unseen real world itest data.

 `base()` does the fittin and predicting after hyperparameter tuning is completed.
 More metrics are captured at this point such as confusion table metirces